thefirehacker/TimeCapsule-SLM/cursor_claudecode_ai/Features/015-AIFrames-AIFlowBuilder-OpenRouter-ZDR/Issue-015-AIFrames-AIFlowBuilder-OpenRouter-ZDR.md

    - System: For each frame in plan, generate `informationText`, `afterVideoText`, `aiConcepts`, and suggested attachments (video URL or PDF pages) grounded by citations.
 3) Vision-grounded Attachment Suggestions
    - If user attaches images or PDFs with diagrams, vision model extracts key points to inform frame text and concept extraction.
+4) Bootstrapped Step‑by‑Step Learning (Explicit Vision)
+   - User uploads source material (papers, PDFs, images, links) and prompts:
+     “Help me understand this step by step: start high‑level, then go deep.
+Do not advance without confirming I understand with a short quiz each step.”
+   - System behavior:
+     - Generates a linear sequence of AI Frames that progress from overview → fundamentals → deep‑dive.
+     - Each frame includes a “checkpoint” quiz (1–3 questions).
+     - Advancement is gated by mastery; if incorrect, the system provides a simpler re‑explanation frame and retries.
+     - Vision‑aware: when figures/screenshots are present, explanations and quizzes reference them explicitly (captions/regions).
+     - The session is pausable/resumable; state persists in KB, including quiz history and remediation branches.

 ### Model Design (OpenRouter with ZDR)
 We will route to ZDR-compliant endpoints only.
 Exact pricing varies per provider; we’ll implement model routing with cost/quality tiers and allow per-request overrides.